Ba Saw Phyu

-Ba Saw Phyu (ဘစောဖြူ, /my/; also spelled Ba Saw Pru, Arakanese pronunciation: /my/; also known as Kalima Shah; 1430–1482) was king of Arakan from 1459 to 1482.
+Ba Saw Phyu (ဘစောဖြူ, /my/; also spelled Ba Saw Pru, Arakanese pronunciation: /my/; 1430–1482) was king of Arakan from 1459 to 1482.
 He acquired Chittagong in 1459, and put down a rebellion there in 1481.
+He was also known as Kalima Shah by the neighbouring Bengal.
 He established religious contacts with Ceylon and built the Mahabodhi Shwe-Gu Temple.
 Though he was beloved by his subjects for his enlightened rule, the king was assassinated by a servant of his eldest son Dawlya.

 Early life

 Ba Saw Phyu was born to Prince Khayi and Princess Saw Pa-Ba (စောပဘာ), both of Launggyet royalty in early 1430.
 Prince Phyu had a younger brother Ba Saw Nyo and several half-brothers.
 Although he had an older half-brother, Min Khayi's first son by a commoner wife, Phyu's main rival to the throne was Min Swe, his half-brother whose mother Saw Pyinsa was also of Launggyet royalty and a first cousin of Saw Pa-Ba.
 According to the Arakanese chronicles, the young prince was athletic as well as an expert archer and marksman.
 He was later married to Saw Nandi and Saw Htin.
 He had a son, Dawlya, by Saw Nandi and two sons, Gamani and Narapati Sekkya, by Saw Htin.
 He also had at least two daughters.

 Phyu was chosen as the heir apparent by the king in 1458.
 Min Swe, then governor of Launggyet, revolted, and came back with a force supplied by the Shan state of Kale (Kalay) in November 1458.
 However, Mrauk-U forces easily defeated the attack, clearing the way for Ba Saw Phyu as the undisputed heir apparent.